jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 09 - BigDataTechnologies.md

 ### Run Analytical Hive Queries

-- Now, your data is loaded into the table, you may do further analytical processing by just launching SQL like Hive queries, it'll convert SQL query into `jar` file internally, and launch that `jar` file on ResourceManager to perfrom the processing
+- Now, your data is loaded into the table, you may do further analytical processing by just launching SQL like Hive queries, it'll convert SQL query into `jar` file internally, and launch that `jar` file on ResourceManager to perform the processing

 #### Find the Total Volume for each Stock

-- Now you jsut need to run a SQL like Hive Query and Hive will do all the processing using Hadoop/mapReduce in the background
+- Now you just need to run a SQL like Hive Query and Hive will do all the processing using Hadoop/mapReduce in the background

     ```hive
     hive (surya_training)> SELECT stock_id, sum (volume) FROM nyse GROUP BY stock_id ;